40 Signs An Elder Loved One Needs Help

 Generally, this is due to a fear that they will lose their independence if they admit they need help.

-The responsibility often falls on family members to recognize the signs that an aging loved one needs support with their Activities of Daily Living (ADLs).
+The responsibility often falls on family members to recognize the signs that an elderly loved one needs support with their Activities of Daily Living (ADLs).

-When elders have difficulties living on their own the issue is usually caused by one of three things:
+When elders have difficulties living on their own the issue is usually caused by one of four things:

 • Cognitive Decline